25 of the Best Girls’ Weekend Getaways Across America

 Jet off to a bucket-list seaside destination and stay at one of these awesome beach house rentals.
 Discover the untouched beauty of a national park.
 Shack up at a cozy cabin in the mountains.
 Zen out at a wellness retreat.
 Explore a little town not far from home.
 Seek out cosmopolitan escapades in the big city.
 Or embrace the whatever-you-want vibe of an all-inclusive resort.
 Whatever you’re interested in, we’ve got the perfect suggestion for a truly great escape.

 One important note: Before you book, make sure to double-check that everything you’d like to visit will be open once you arrive—some attractions and events may still be closed or restricted due to the pandemic.
 Also check the CDC’s website for safety guidelines, restrictions, or other considerations while traveling, as well as specific requirements for individual hotels.

-If you can’t find a spot to grab a beer and kick up your heels, err cowboy boots, in Nashville, chances are you won’t find it anywhere.
-Music City is brimming with bars, honky tonks, concert halls, and venues where you can catch live performances, like Analog, at the iconic Hutton Hotel.
-It’s also home to the Country Music Hall of Fame and the highly-regarded Grand Ole Opry.
-When you get hungry, dig into some BBQ at one of the many ‘cue joints on Broadway or savor upscale fare at Etch or The 404 Kitchen.
-Check out these best weekend getaways in small towns across the U.S.
+This is the place to grab a tall glass of beer and kick up your heels—er, cowboy boots.
+Music City brims with bars, honky-tonks, concert halls, and venues where you can catch live performances.
+(We’re fans of Analog, which is located in the West End’s Hutton Hotel.)
+Nashville is also home to the Country Music Hall of Fame and the highly regarded Grand Ole Opry.
+When you get hungry, dig into some BBQ at one of the many ‘cue joints on Broadway, or savor modern fare and whiskey at The 404 Kitchen.

 New Orleans, Louisiana